weirdrag08/Portfolio-DSC/README.md

 ## Applications of CSS position property such as relative and absolute
  I read articles from stackoverflow and watched some videos to see it’s different application.

-## PHP MailHandler
+## PHP Mailing Function
- I have surfed many youtube videos to learn PHP mailhandler function and used this in contact form to send confirmation mails to the users.
+ I have surfed many youtube videos to learn PHP mailing function and used this in contact form to send confirmation mails to the users.

 # SOURCES & REFERENCES